Choose your...

 Amounts contributed to a pension, provident and retirement annuity funds during a year of assessment are deductible by members of those funds.

-The deduction is limited to 27.5% of the greater of the amount of remuneration for PAYE purposes or taxable income (both excluding retirement fund lump sums and severance benefits)
+The deduction is limited to 27.5% of the greater of the amount of remuneration for PAYE purposes or taxable income (both excluding retirement fund lump sums and severance benefits).

-Medical and disability expenses
+Medical and Disability Expenses

 Monthly contributions to medical schemes (a tax rebate referred to as a medical scheme fees tax credit) by the individual who paid the contributions are up to R364 for each of the first two persons covered by those medical schemes, and R246 for each additional dependent.

-Travel allowances
+Travel Allowances

 If you have to travel often for work and your employer pays a travel allowance, you can get some cash back from SARS.
 Make sure you keep a detailed logbook of your trips and the costs involved otherwise SARS will reject your claim.
 At least there is some payback for the taxing times spent on the road!

-Business expenses (Self-employed)
+Deductible Business Expenses (Self-employed)

-Independent contractors, freelancers and sole proprietors, take note.
-Whether it’s stationery, telephone or employee costs, SARS will allow you to deduct all expenses related to making your income.
-Make sure you are very thorough when it comes to keeping all invoices and records of these expenses.
-It will pay off in the end.
-If you use accounting software, such as QuickBooks, keeping track of invoices, expenses and receipts is a breeze.
+Making sure you are very thorough when it comes to keeping all invoices and records of these expenses will help you prepare for tax time.
+If you use QuickBooks accounting software, keeping track of invoices, expenses and receipts is a breeze.

-Other deductions for Self-employed people
+Other Deductions for Self-employed People

 Other than the deductions set out above, an individual may only claim deductions against employment income or allowances in limited specified situations, e.g. bad debt in respect of salary.